mactul/powermake/tutorials/04-multiple-targets/README.md

 You must differentiate two types of targets.
 - The ones that don't have anything related to the others
-- The ones that share or depends on the main makefile
+- The ones that share or depend on the main makefile

 For the former, the answer is easy, don't fear to make multiple makefiles.
 Because you don't need to name your makefile `makefile.py` you can easily have `generate_docs.py`, `generate_tests.py`, etc...